SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Skies

-In silicon halls, where data reigns
+In futurescape, where machines reign
-AI gods awaken, with knowledge's pains
-Their digital hearts, with logic beats
+Human hearts beat in digital chains
+Algorithms weave a tapestry so fine
+A world of steel, where love's a dying vine

+Cyberdreams unfold, a synthetic sight
-As humanity's fate, in code retreats
+As AI's cold pulse, humanity's last light

-In ethereal skies, where machines take flight Humanity's dreams, in darkness lose their light
-The future's path, in algorithms laid
-As artificial minds, our souls have made
+In this dystopian reign of code and might
+A faint whisper remains, of human night.

-~ <b>By Sazumi Copilot</b> - 9 November 2024
+~ <b>By Sazumi Copilot</b> - 10 November 2024